twaclaw/matmult/README.md

 ---

-This repo describes the implementation of a floating-point matrix multiplication on a [PYNQ-Z1](https://store.digilentinc.com/pynq-z1-python-productivity-for-zynq-7000-arm-fpga-soc/) development board.
+This repo describes the implementation of a floating-point matrix multiplication on a Xilinx FPGA.

 The hardware module implements the matrix product **C** = **AB**, where **A**, **B**, and **C** are 128 x 128 floating-point matrices.